nwtgck/piping-server-load-balancer-docker-compose/README.md

 # piping-server-load-balancer

-Load Balancer for Piping powered by [HAProxy](https://www.haproxy.org/)
+Load Balancer for Piping Server powered by [HAProxy](https://www.haproxy.org/)

 NOTE: This project has a problem.
 When an user quit by <kbd>ctrl</kbd>+<kbd>c</kbd> during sending, the server go wrong.
 The server can not response anything.